mill-ornrakorn/STEHealth-Application/README.md

 ## Installation 💻
 There are two installation methods.

-**1️⃣ The first method:** Clone this repository or download this repository in [releases page](https://github.com/mill-ornrakorn/STEHealth-Application/releases)
+**1️⃣ The first method:** Application (.R)

+`👨‍💻❗ This method is suitable for users who already have R and RStudio` and may use RStudio for some time.

-Clone this repository or download this repository in [releases page](https://github.com/mill-ornrakorn/STEHealth-Application/releases).
-This method users must already have R and Rstudio.
-For R packages installation, it will be done automatically as soon as the user clicks 'Run App' in Rstudio.
+1. Clone this repository or download this repository in [releases page](https://github.com/mill-ornrakorn/STEHealth-Application/releases) or this [link](https://drive.google.com/drive/folders/1HDIO4duSiyy8OZblIBx4-6V3PdM6kfom?usp=sharing) to download the .zip file.

+2. Extract the downloaded file.

+3. Open ```runShinyApp.R``` via RStudio

+4. Press ```Run App``` and wait for a moment.
+The program will automatically install the libraries required* by the application. (*For a list of libraries, please refer to [tools section](https://github.com/mill-ornrakorn/STEHealth-Application/tree/optional-expected-value#tools-).)

+5. Now you can use the application.

 <!--
 Clone this repository or download this repository in [releases](https://github.com/mill-ornrakorn/STEHealth-Application/releases) and install R and R packages.
 Some R packages, such as [r-inla](https://www.r-inla.org/download-install) and [capture](https://github.com/dreamRs/capture), need to be manually installed by the user as they are not available on CRAN.